HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 We managed to separate the nuclei, however performing any size or shape analysis on these nuclei will be flawed, as they are heavily eroded.

-We can largely undo the erosion by using the scikit-image's [expand labels]( https://scikit-image.org/docs/stable/api/skimage.segmentation.html#skimage.segmentation.expand_labels) function.
+We can largely undo the erosion by using scikit-image's [expand labels]( https://scikit-image.org/docs/stable/api/skimage.segmentation.html#skimage.segmentation.expand_labels) function.

 The expand labels function is a filter which performs a `dilation`, expanding the bright (non-zero) parts of the image.
 The expand labels function adds an extra step to stop the dilation when two neighbouring labels meet, preventing overlapping labels.